MuraTools/com.muratools.servlet/README.md

 # Mura Tools Servlet

-The purpose of this plugin is to provide an embedded servlet engine (Tomcat) running Railo to enable running Mura CMS in a development environment completely from within Eclipse.
+The purpose of this plugin is to provide an embedded servlet engine (Tomcat or Jetty) running Railo to enable running Mura CMS in a development environment completely from within Eclipse.

 ## How to Contribute